 General Transfer Student Information

-Thank you for your interest in USC Law.
+Thank you for your interest in USC Gould School of Law.
 Transfer applications may be obtained by applying online.
-Application materials may be submitted no earlier than May 1, 2014, and are encouraged to be submitted by the priority deadline of June 13, 2014.
-We will continue to accept transfer applications through July 7, 2014.
-So long as the electronic application itself is submitted by the July 7th deadline, we will accept required documents until later in the month.
-This includes transcripts, class rank and letters of good standing as we understand that some law schools may not release this information until later in the summer.
+Application materials may be submitted no earlier than May 1, 2017, and are encouraged to be submitted by the priority deadline of June 18, 2017.
+We will continue to accept applications through July 1, 2017, but you are encouraged to meet our priority deadline.
 For information and dates/deadlines regarding the Early Transfer Application process, please visit the "Early Decision" link.

-- Applicants must have earned a bachelor's degree prior to the beginning the study of law.
+Applicants must have earned a bachelor's degree prior to the beginning of the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

 - Transfer coursework is accepted on a credit only basis.

-- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Law.
-Transfer students admitted to USC Law will not need to repeat any required first year courses already completed at their prior law schools.
-Most admitted transfer students must complete Constitutional Law I and Legal Profession at USC Law during their first year as transfer students if they have not already completed these classes at their prior law schools.
+- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Gould.
+Transfer students admitted to USC Gould will not need to repeat any required first year courses already completed at their prior law schools.
+Most admitted transfer students must complete Constitutional Law I and Legal Profession at Gould during their first year as transfer students if they have not already completed these classes at their prior law school.

-For additional information about the transfer admission process and procedures, please contact admissions at (213) 740-2523 or email@example.com.
+For additional information about the transfer admission process and procedures, please contact the Admissions Office at (213) 740-2523 or firstname.lastname@example.org.

 Financial Aid for Transfer Students

-Transfer students are not eligible for USC Law scholarship consideration.
-They can apply for student loans, including federal Stafford loans, federal Plus loans, and private educational loans.
+Transfer students are not eligible for USC Gould School of Law scholarship consideration.
+They can apply for student loans, including federal Stafford loans, federal Graduate Plus loans, and private educational loans.